-The pharmaceutical industry has been leading the way in its use of flow chemistry technology for research and development and manufacturing of new drugs, and Gedeon Richter is no exception.
-Using a Syrris Asia Flow Chemistry system, researchers have been able to create new heterocyclic scaffolds – chemistry that was impossible to them before adopting flow chemistry techniques.
+The pharmaceutical industry has been leading the way in its use of flow chemistry technology for research and development and manufacturing of new drugs, and pharmaceutical innovator, Gedeon Richter, is no exception.
+Using a Syrris Asia Flow Chemistry system, drug discovery researchers at the innovative pharmaceutical company have been able to create new heterocyclic scaffolds – chemistry that was impossible to them before adopting flow chemistry techniques.

-Research Scientist, Dr. György Túrós, explains how the pharmaceutical giant is using Asia to access new chemistries
+Research Scientist, Dr. György Túrós, explains how the pharmaceutical company is using Asia to access new chemistries